yogurt-foundation/yogurt-css-documentation/docs/typography/font-weight.md

 ## Font Style

-Utilities for controlling the font weight of an element.
+Utilities for manipulating the font weight of an element.

 ### Usage